Jean's Bible Study Topics of the New Testament

 Mk 1-24

-· (47d) God Judges the world Ø Hell is a place of destruction
+(47d) Judgment >> God Judges the world >> Hell is a place of destruction

 Mk 1-27

-· (71c) Authority Ø Believer’s authority Ø We have authority over demons
+(71c) Authority >> Believer’s authority >> We have authority over demons

-· (165c) Works of the devil Ø Manifestations of the devil Ø The world is at enmity with God Ø The world is wicked -- Jesus was born in a generation that was familiar with demon possession.
-Rampant demon possession is the last stage any society goes through just prior to its total collapse (mostly because of all the wickedness they did to invite the demons to come live with them).
-Since demon possession is the trademark of a wicked generation, this indicates that the last days will also encounter the same problem of demons wanting to crawl inside peoples' souls and take up residence there, being that it too is predicted to be a perverse generation to the extent that it will end all other subsequent generations.
-In many other respects Jesus' second coming is the mirror image of His first visit.
-Demon possession was so common in Jesus' day that the people even gave it a name; they called them the unclean spirits.
+(165c) Works of the devil >> Manifestations of the devil >> The world is at enmity with God >> The world is wicked -- Jesus was born in a generation that was familiar with demon possession.
+Rampant demon possession is the last stage of any society just prior to its collapse (from all the wickedness they did to invite the demons to live in them).
+Since demon possession is the trademark of a wicked generation, it indicates that the last days will also encounter the problem of demons wanting to crawl inside people and take up residence there, described as a more perverse generation than all subsequent generations.
+In many respects Jesus' second coming is the mirror image of His first visit.
+Demon possession was so common in Jesus' day that the people even gave it a name, calling them unclean spirits.
 At least people back then knew they were living in a spiritual world.
-Our society does not accept the notion of spirits because of our scientific slant on our observations, so that if demon possession were to become common in our society, we would probably explain it away as some medical aberration.
+Our society does not accept the notion of spirits because of its scientific slant, so that if demon possession became common again, we would probably explain it as a medical aberration.

-Mk 1-28
+Mk 1,28-45

 Mk 1-30,31

-· (144j) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Methods of healing Ø Healed by Jesus’ touch -- These verses go with verses 40-42
+(144j) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Methods of healing >> Healed by Jesus’ touch -- These verses go with verses 40-42

 Mk 1,32-38

-· (100i) Devotion (Fulfilling your commitment to intensity) (Key verse)
+(100i) Devotion (Key verse)

 Mk 1,32-34

-· (101a) Thy kingdom come Ø Devotion in your ministry to people Ø Devoted to ministering to their spiritual needs
+(101a) Thy kingdom come >> Devotion in your ministry to people >> Devoted to ministering to their spiritual needs

 Mk 1-34

-· (182j) Works of the devil Ø The origin of lawlessness Ø Deception Ø Being deceptive with people Ø Telling the truth with an evil motive -- This verse goes with verses 23-26; refer to these verses for commentary
+(182j) Works of the devil >> The origin of lawlessness >> Deception >> Being deceptive with people >> Telling the truth with an evil motive -- This verse goes with verses 23-26

 Mk 1,35-38

-· (100m) Thy kingdom come Ø Devotion Ø In your ministry to people Ø Devoted to ministering to their physical needs
+(100m) Thy kingdom come >> Devotion >> In your ministry to people >> Devoted to ministering to their physical needs

 Mk 1-35

-· (82g) Thy kingdom come Ø Three elements of prayer Ø Where to pray -- Where you pray is important; you have to go to the place that makes you feel most comfortable in prayer.
-Has God spoken to you somewhere?
-Go back there and make it your personal prayer closet and see if you can break through there easier than at other places.
-If you think it is spooky-spiritual to adopt a place of prayer, that you should be able to go anywhere and pray, don't knock results; if you can break through better there, then so be it.
-If you think you will hear from the wrong spirits that way, test them against the word of God; if what you are hearing stands the test of Scripture, what demon is going to consistently teach you the word of God?
-You should be judging everything you hear from God, and let others judge it too.
-If it works to find a place of prayer, then I guess Jesus was on to something -- how about that!
+(82g) Thy kingdom come >> Three elements of prayer >> Where to pray -- Where we pray is important; we go to the place that makes us feel most comfortable.
+Has God spoken to us somewhere?
+We should go back there and make it our personal prayer closet.
+If we think it is spooky-spiritual to adopt a place of prayer, as though we should be able to go anyplace and pray, don't knock results.
+If we can break through better one place than another, so be it.
+If we think we will hear from the wrong spirits, test them against the word of God.
+If what we are hearing stands the test of Scripture, what demon would teach us about God's truth?
+We should judge everything we hear from God, and let others judge it too.

 Mk 1-39